 However, in the 1970s a new era began when it was discovered that the North Sea was filled with basins of black gold – the oil – and these days Norway is one of the richest countries in the world, due to the oil industry, which nowadays is the most important part of Norway’s economy.
 The oil has contributed to a high level of general welfare, and Norway has set off on a new path towards monumental buildings, like the amazing Opera House in Oslo, opened in 2008.

 Astrup Fearnley Museum

 Norway & the Vikings.
 During the Viking Age (800-1050 AD) the Norwegian Vikings explored Europe through trade and warfare.
 With their Viking ships they traveled to the Mediterranean countries, to England, Scotland & Ireland, and as far as to America.
 The Viking age was characterized by expansion and immigration.
 Many Norwegians left the country to live in Iceland, the Faroe Islands, Greenland and parts of Britain and Ireland.
 The modern-day Irish cities of Limerick, Dublin, and Waterford were founded by Norwegian settlers.
 Oslo is often called the Scandinavian Viking capital.
-Oslo has a magnificent Viking Ship Museum with the Norwegian Viking history and the magnificent Viking ships View photos of Oslo – Norway’s capital & the Viking capital Join a real Viking feast at Lofoten Islands
+Oslo has a magnificent Viking Ship Museum with the Norwegian Viking history and the magnificent Viking ships.
+View photos of Oslo – Norway’s capital & the Viking capital Join a real Viking feast on the Lofoten Islands